warriorgithub/datascience/README.md

 **what kind or startup a one should target to get / invest fund** <br/>

-I've attached the dataset also named : **requiredata.xlsx** under DataAcquisitionMerging folder
+I've attached the dataset also named : **startup_funding.csv** under DataAcquisitionMerging folder